shashanth-devappsys/postgre-docs/docs/monitoring.md

 4. **Partition big facts with `pg_partman`**, add retention, schedule `run_maintenance()`.
 5. **Codify local utilities as an extension**, so your cluster setup is reproducible and versioned.

-If you want, I can tailor the `pgwatch2` dashboards and `pg_partman` config to your smart-meter workload shape (ingest rate, retention targets, and query patterns), or script a one-shot bootstrap that enables everything end-to-end.